 - City of Milwaukee Historic Designation in 1986

 "By virtue of its appearance and its historical association, it is symbolic of Milwaukee’s traditionally bountiful water supply.
 This structure possesses the integrity of original location, original workmanship, and many intangible elements of feeling and association extending back into the history of the City of Milwaukee."

 -- Former MWW Superintendent Elmer W. Becker, 1974

-We are pleased to present photos taken by retired MWW Water Plant Maintenance Supervisor John Schmidt.
-The staircase is not large enough or strong enough to handle and support heavy traffic.
-We hope you enjoy the view from the top!
+These are photos taken by retired MWW Water Plant Maintenance Supervisor John Schmidt.
+You will notice his boots in the photos as he climbed the 213-step steel staircase.
+We hope you enjoy the view from the top.